browserengineering/book/book/visual-effects.md

 </div>
 ```

-This HTML will look like Figure 5.
+This HTML will look like Figure 5.^[See the `browser.engineering`
+website for the example and how it looks in color.]

 ::: {.web-only}
 <div style="background-color:orange">